devYRPauli/Resume-Optimizer/README.md

 ```bash
 bash ollama_model.sh
 ```
-This installs Ollama and pulls the Mistral model locally.
+This will install Ollama and download the Mistral model locally.
 (Make sure you allow permissions if prompted.)

 ---